openspending/os-cli/README.md

 ### Getting Started

-Ensure you have `Python 2.7, 3.3 or 3.4` installed.
+Ensure you have `Python 2.7, 3.3 or 3.4` installed system-wide or using virtualenv.

-To get started activate virtual environments and install dependencies by command:
+To get started install cli:

 ```
-source activate.sh
+python setup.py install
 ```

 You now have `openspending` and `os` (an alias) on your path.